The 7 Nursing Home Abuse Types

 Staff members may abuse residents out of frustration or anger.
 They may also neglect to care for a resident’s basic health needs if they haven’t been properly trained or if the facility is understaffed.

 That being said, there is no excuse for staff to harm nursing home residents.
-Any staff member that has abused or neglected an older person deserves to be punished for their actions.
+Any staff member who has abused or neglected an older person deserves to be punished for their actions.

 Nursing Home Administrators